 If the aging process has led to changes in your eyelids, a procedure called blepharoplasty offers a solution.
-Mahsa A. Sohrab, MD, offers this surgical treatment as one of many services available to residents of White Plains, New York.
+Mahsa A. Sohrab, MD, offers this surgical treatment as one of many services available to residents of Greenwich, CT.
 If you’d like to learn more about options for improving the shape of your eyelids, call or schedule an appointment online today.

 Blepharoplasty is a surgical procedure that addresses excess skin and tissue in your eyelids.
 These changes are a common part of the aging process.
 Most men and women begin to notice eyelid changes as they move through middle age, and the condition gradually advances.